-If you're diagnosed with diabetic ketoacidosis, you may be treated in the emergency room or admitted to the hospital.
-Treatment usually involves a three-pronged approach:
+If you're diagnosed with diabetic ketoacidosis, you might be treated in the emergency room or admitted to the hospital.
+Treatment usually involves:

 - Fluid replacement.
-You'll receive fluids — either orally or through a vein (intravenously) — until you're rehydrated.
+You'll receive fluids — either by mouth or through a vein (intravenously) — until you're rehydrated.
 The fluids will replace those you've lost through excessive urination, as well as help dilute the excess sugar in your blood.

 - Electrolyte replacement.
 Electrolytes are minerals in your blood that carry an electric charge, such as sodium, potassium and chloride.
 The absence of insulin can lower the level of several electrolytes in your blood.
-You'll receive electrolytes through your veins to help keep your heart, muscles and nerve cells functioning normally.
+You'll receive electrolytes through a vein to help keep your heart, muscles and nerve cells functioning normally.

 - Insulin therapy.
 Insulin reverses the processes that cause diabetic ketoacidosis.
-Along with fluids and electrolytes, you'll receive insulin therapy — usually through a vein.
-When your blood sugar level falls below 240 mg/dL (13.3 mmol/L) and your blood is no longer acidic, you may be able to stop intravenous insulin therapy and resume your normal subcutaneous insulin therapy.
+In addition to fluids and electrolytes, you'll receive insulin therapy — usually through a vein.
+When your blood sugar level falls below 240 mg/dL (13.3 mmol/L) and your blood is no longer acidic, you may be able to stop intravenous insulin therapy and resume your normal insulin therapy.